karlfreeman/multi_sync/README.md

 A flexible synchronisation library for your assets.

+`MultiSync` stands on the shoulders of giants.
+On one side is [Celluloid](http://celluloid.io) allowing for the synchronisation of assets to be highly parallel.
+On the other is [Fog::Storage](https://github.com/fog/fog) allowing `MulitSync` to support [various well known storage services](#storage-services).

-At `MultiSync`'s core is [Celluloid](http://celluloid.io) allowing for the synchronisation of assets to be truly parallel.
-Each `target` you define creates a pool of workers which allows for parallel execution of uploads and deletes.
-Meaning that when your synchronising thousands of files, you get alot more :boom: for your :dollar:.
+What that means is when your configuring `MultiSync` your creating various pools of workers which then distrubute the work behind synchronising your assets.
+Meaning that when your site has thousands of files, you get alot more :boom: for your :dollar: in less :alarm_clock:.

 `MultiSync` tries to expose its asset synchronisation in a flexible way which should allow you to define how and where your assets live.
 Where possible though, `MultiSync` will try to provide support for [various well known libraries](#supported-libraries).